nyaruka/phonenumbers/README.md

 Rebuilding Metadata and Maps
 ===============================

-The `buildmetadata` command will fetch the latest XML file from the official Google repo and rebuild the binary files containing all the territory definitions.
+The `buildmetadata` command will fetch the latest XML file from the official Google repo and rebuild the go source files containing all the territory metadata, timezone and region maps.
+It will rebuild the following files:

 `metadata_bin.go` - contains the protocol buffer definitions for all the various formats across countries etc..

-`countrycode_to_region.go` - contains a map built from the metadata to ease looking up possible regions for a country code

-`prefix_to_timezone.go` - contains a map built from the timezone file within the Google repo mapping number prefixes to possible timezones
+`countrycode_to_region.go` - contains a map built from the metadata to ease looking up possible regions for a country code `prefix_to_timezone.go` - contains a map built from the timezone file within the Google repo mapping number prefixes to possible timezones

 ```bash